AgataBG/sme-bi-course-application/vm-exercises.md

 So far we have worked on summarized (aggregated) data but did you know that Excel is very efficient at visualizing disaggregated data?
 Pivot tables + pivot charts is a match made in heaven when it comes to visualizing lots of data points!

-In this exercise, we learn how we can build insightful line and a bar charts using this technique!
+In this exercise, we learn how to build insightful line and a column charts using this technique!

 ##### STEP 1
 - Load basic_pivot_charts.xlsx.